Post-bailout Ireland turns focus to banking hangover

-DUBLIN/LONDON (Reuters) - With liberation from Ireland’s three-year bailout getting closer by the day, the banks which drove the country into the arms of the EU and IMF are once again taking center stage as Dublin tries to turn 11 billion euros ($15 billion) of its banking assets into hard cash.
+DUBLIN/LONDON, Dec 4 (Reuters) - With liberation from Ireland’s three-year bailout getting closer by the day, the banks which drove the country into the arms of the EU and IMF are once again taking centre stage as Dublin tries to turn 11 billion euros ($15 billion) of its banking assets into hard cash.

 The sale leaves Dublin with a small profit and a good news story to placate weary taxpayers who have paid dearly for the banking crash.
 But the state faces an uphill battle to get a similarly good return from the other banking assets it reluctantly acquired during the financial crisis.

-Ireland pumped more than 28 billion euros into Bank of Ireland, permanent tsb (PTSB) IPM.I and Allied Irish Banks (AIB) (ALBK.I), and more still into banks that have since failed in a series of bailouts that began in 2009.
+Ireland pumped more than 28 billion euros into Bank of Ireland, permanent tsb (PTSB) and Allied Irish Banks (AIB), and more still into banks that have since failed in a series of bailouts that began in 2009.

 The banking crash tipped the country into an economic crisis that resulted in harsh austerity measures which are still being felt the length and breadth of the country.